Claim-grade evidence for AI agent insurance.

 - More confidence deploying agents

-GeoClear is real-time operational receipt infrastructure for machine-driven systems.
+GeoClear is real-time operational evidence record infrastructure for machine-driven systems.
 AI Agent Insurance is the reference implementation of the platform applied to AI-agent liability evidence.
-The same receipt substrate powers the other receipt profiles:
+The same evidence-record substrate powers the other record profiles:

-- Location Receipt Profile, physical-presence claims (drone, logistics, IoT).
+- Location Record Profile, physical-presence claims (drone, logistics, IoT).

-- Flood & Census Receipt Profile, mortgage / insurance / secondary-market review.
+- Flood & Census Record Profile, mortgage / insurance / secondary-market review.

-- Decision Receipt Profile, AI and rules-based decisions (credit, underwriting, agent actions).
+- Decision Record Profile, AI and rules-based decisions (credit, underwriting, agent actions).

 - AI Agent Insurance, claim-grade evidence for insured autonomous agents (this page).